tamagui/tamagui/README.md

 - **More setup**: Need to configure a webpack plugin and babel plugin
 - **Is Beta**: Will run into edge cases and bugs
 - **Testing**: No testing library helpers as of yet
-- **Requires checking output**: Because we're analyzing somewhat complex statements to optimize, you'll have to keep an eye on the output to ensure it actually extracted.
+- **Must sanity check output**: Because we're analyzing somewhat complex statements to optimize, you'll have to keep an eye on the output to ensure it actually extracted.
 You can do so with the `// debug` pragma.

 ## Issues